maghawry74/DepotShop-WebApi/README.md

 ### An Api Using Asp.net Core For An E-commerce Website.

 ## Features
-* Using MongoDb Database.
+* Using MongoDB Database.
 * Using Official Mongo Driver For C# For Data Access.
-* Applying All CRUD Operation For 3 Entites (User,Product,Order).
+* Applying All CRUD Operation For 3 Entities (User, Product, Order).
 * Data Validations.
 * Login in && Sign UP.
-* Authentiction && Authorization Using JWT.
+* Authentication && Authorization Using JWT.
 * Using Repository Pattern For Data Access.
+* Using Dependency Injection.